Policy: Glossary - student policies and procedures

-The College Student Office is a single point comprising staff who provide students with academic advice amongst a number of other activities.
+A single point of contact within an ANU College comprising staff who provide students with academic advice amongst a number of other activities.

-A student is a commencing student if they are enrolled in the program for the first time at ANU between 1 January and 31 December of any given year.
+A student who is enrolled in a program for the first time at ANU between 1 January and 31 December of any given year.

 Commonwealth Assistance Notice (CAN)

 A Notice that is provided electronically and contains information about a student’s enrolment and Commonwealth assistance liability.

 The method through which funding is allocated to the University for students enrolled in a Commonwealth Supported Place (CSP).

 Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS)

 Commonwealth Supported Place (CSP)